 So here is a list of what you need.

-- Fusible lightweight interfacing – to make the panels stiff enough not to make it stretch while sewing and to give some weight to the quilt.
+- Fusible lightweight interfacing (where to buy) – to make the panels stiff enough not to make it stretch while sewing and to give some weight to the quilt.

-- Back panel fabric of your choice - I used unbleached organic cotton flannel awhile ago and it turned out to be just what I was looking for as the back panel.
-But you can use anything you want.
+- Back panel fabric of your choice - I used unbleached organic cotton flannel but you can use anything you want.
 If I didn’t have this fabric, I was going to use a flat sheet.

 - Border Fabric (optional) – I had an old fitted sheet that had matching colors as the shirts so I cut up 4″ wide strips to be used as the border.
 You can skip this step if you just want t-shirts in the front.
 But border gives a little bit of a shape to the quilt.